 - · teamwork;

-- recruiting and mentoring future leaders within the Company to drive long-term shareholder value;
+- · recruiting and mentoring future leaders within Matador to drive long-term shareholder value;

-- individual performance in light of general economic and industry-specific conditions;
+- · individual performance in light of general economic and industry-specific conditions;

 - · relationships with shareholders and vendors;

-- level of job responsibility;
+- · level of job responsibility;

 - industry experience;

 - · general professional growth; and

 - · the ability to:

-- i manage and enhance production from our existing assets;
+- manage and enhance production from our existing assets;

-- i explore new opportunities to increase oil and natural gas production;
+- explore new opportunities to increase oil and natural gas production;

-- i identify and acquire additional acreage;
+- identify and acquire additional acreage;

 - improve total shareholder returns;

 - increase year-over-year proved reserves;

-- i control unit production costs; and
+- control unit production costs; and

-- ; pursue midstream opportunities.
+- pursue midstream opportunities.

-For discussion of recent changes to our executive compensation program, see "Executive Compensation-Compensation Discussion and Analysis" beginning on page 42.
+For a discussion of our executive compensation program, see "Executive Compensation- Compensation Discussion and Analysis" beginning on page 50.